disruptiveadvertising/laravel-zoom/README.md

 ## Security

-If you discover any security-related issues, please email [info@macsi.co.uk](mailto:info@macsi.co.uk) instead of using the issue tracker.
+If you discover any security-related issues, please use the issue tracker in Github.

 ## Credits